 This in-depth workshop recaptures some of the magic, fun, and rigor of the art of moviemaking and introduces you to old (16 mm black and white film stock, 1980s VCR cameras) and new (Vine, iMovie) traditions of short filmmaking.
 Through experiential activities like visiting the world-renowned George Eastman House of Film and Photography, you will plunge headfirst into an intimate relationship with the art of short visual storytelling.

 RO | 11–12 | 3-wk

-With Rochester Scholars, students use Rochester’s open curriculum as a model by selecting classes they’re most passionate about.
+With Rochester Scholars, you’ll use Rochester’s open curriculum as a model by selecting classes you’re most passionate about.
 The noncredit course offerings reflect Rochester’s areas of study and are structured like college seminars.
-Students can chooseup to two courses per session, from fields like the arts, engineering, English, history, humanities, mathematics, medicine, modern languages, music, and sciences.
+Students can choose up to two courses per session, from fields like the arts, engineering, English, history, humanities, mathematics, medicine, modern languages, music, and sciences.
 Partners include the Eastman School of Music, the Medical Center, the School of Nursing, and the Hajim School of Engineering.
 Students participate in class discussions, field trips, group projects, experiments, and labs, putting new found knowledge to use in creative ways.